joyapisi/final-sem-project-data-fundamentals/Data Analysis.md

   group_by(author_id) %>%
   summarise(avg_pages = mean(pages))
 ```
-5. Use ggplot2 to visualize at least 2 insights.
+5. Use ggplot2 to visualize at least 1 insight.

 ```r
 library(ggplot2)